bhargavamuralidharan/git-demo/readme.md

-read me file for git pull demo
+read me file for merge conflict to arise from shailendra